AyoubMoustahfid/Project-SaaSbold-Landing-Page-Tailwind/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgments

-    Tailwind CSS - A utility-first CSS framework.
-    [Your Inspiration Source] - Mention any inspiration or resources that influenced the project.

 Feel free to reach out with any questions or issues.
 Happy coding!